Saint-Malo: Strategically important city on the English Channel

 Near town camping

-Camping de la Cité d'Alet is located under the fortress of the same name about two kilometers outside the old town and the city walls.
+Camping de la Cité d'Alet is located below the fortress of the same name about two kilometers outside the old town and the city walls.
 This is a municipal summer campsite.
-It is open from 1 July to the end of September and on certain special occasions otherwise.
+It is open from 1 July to the end of September and on some other special occasions.
 The standard is decent and you have a shower, toilet and electricity available.
 However, you will find very little shade in this space.
 This is the closest you get to the old town and you can easily walk into the "city within the walls", as it is called locally.
 This campsite is located on a peninsula below the fort of the same name and you thus live on historical grounds.
 The fort has a history that stretches from Roman times to World War II.
 Here are clear traces of combat actions.
 A memorial to the victims of World War II is integrated into the fortifications.

 Family-friendly "castle camping"